Braintree-by-Vox/Lightspeed-Support/README.md

 - A Microsoft Dynamics 365 Business Central tenant configured in Microsoft's cloud.
 - The Lightspeed extension installed in your tenant.
-- To set your role centre to 'Braintree Lightspeed V2'.
+- Your role centre set to 'Braintree Lightspeed V2'.
+[How to change your role Centre](HowToChangeRoleCentres)

 If you need assistance to get to the starting line:
-- Use the email link on the right 👉 to send a mail to Braintree Support, requesting assistance.
+- Use the email link on the right 👉 to request send a mail to Braintree Support  requesting assistance.
 - After the Lightspeed extension has been installed into your Business Central environment, arrange a training session with your consultant.
 - Follow the step by step process to a successful go-live on Business Central.